dat3Cph/material/docs/projects/sp-1-movie-repo/README.md

 - Make sure that the code is well documented and that the code is clean and readable.
 - Share the code on Github.
 - Hand in the [assignment on Moodle](https://cphbusiness.mrooms.net/mod/assign/view.php?id=731120) Make sure to include a link to the Github repository.
 One group member should hand in the assignment per group.
+NB!
+You can wait until Sunday evening to hand in the assignment.

 ## Day 5 (monday of the next week)